milkmansson/toit-ina3221/README.md

   minimized.

 ### Power-Down
-INA219 can enter an ultra-low-power state.
+The device can enter an ultra-low-power state.
 In this state, no measurements happen.
 Supply current drops to 0.5 uA typ (2uA max).
 Useful for ultra-low power systems where periodic measurement isn't needed.
 Use `set-measure-mode MODE-POWER-OFF` to shutdown.
 Start again by setting the required measure mode